Internet-Draft The GNU Taler Protocol June 2025

 OKM output keying material (smaller than N)

-The final output OKM is determined deterministically based on a counter initialized at zero, where c denotes the two least significant octets of the counter in network-byte order
+The final output OKM is determined deterministically based on a counter initialized at zero.

 counter = 0